 MetaVR VRSG in Various Fidelity Options for JTAC Simulation Training

-There are several ways you can simulate the functionality needed for Joint Terminal Attack Controller (JTAC) warfighter training in close air support (CAS) exercises, using MetaVR's software.
-This page describes several such JTAC simulation (forward air controller simulation) options; the hierarchy of options that are described increase in functionality and fidelity ranging from desktop systems to dome systems.
+There are several ways you can simulate the functionality needed for Joint Terminal Attack Controller (JTAC) warfighter training in close air support (CAS) exercises, using MetaVR™ Virtual Reality Scene Generator™ (VRSG™).
+This page describes several such JTAC simulation solutions currently in use for training, ranging from immersive dome systems to desktop systems.

 which regenerates UAV payload information locally from the DTOC, and then streams the

 VRSG real-time MPEG feed to the ROVER.
 The DTOC provides real-time threats and UAV feeds.